Fellows of the International Residential College

 Margo Smith, Director & Curator of the Kluge-Ruhe Aboriginal Art Museum

-Mara Sprafkin, New York Artist
+Mara Sprafkin, installation Artist

 Denise Stewart, Wellness Coach, motivational speaker, playwright, and actor